mateouma/Statistical-Modeling-Projects/README.md

 # Statistical-Modeling-Projects

-Machine learning project reports
+Machine learning project reports and scripts

-Projects involved evaluating statistical learning models on numeric and categorical data, competing with classmates for the highest accuracy on unseen test data, and producing a report.
+Projects involved evaluating machine learning models on numeric and categorical data, competing with classmates for the highest accuracy on unseen test data, and producing a report.